Nakhi people: Dongba

 Dongba religion is rooted in the beliefs of the Tibetan Bön religion; the word "Dongba" literally means "wise man" in the Nakhi language.
-Nakhi legend traces Dongba's origins to a Bön shaman from eastern Tibet named Dongba Shilo (丁巴什罗), who lived in a cave near Baishuitai during the 12th century.
+Nakhi legend traces Dongba's origins to a Bön shaman from eastern Tibet named Ton-pa Shen-rab (丁巴什罗), who lived in a cave near Baishuitai during the 12th century.

 Anthropologists claim that many of the Dongba rituals show strong influences from the Bön religion, and are not native in origin.
-Bön lamas are believed to have settled among the Nashi as farmers, and to have begun to practise exorcisms as a way of earning a little money on the side; they were thus in competition with the native ritual specialists, locally known as Llü-bu, or Ssan-nyi.
-This is disputed, largely because the Bon religion is so adulterated by Tibetan Buddhism today that it is difficult to find pure and authentic practitioners to use as a basis for comparison.
+Bön lamas are believed to have settled among the Nashi as farmers, and to have begun to practice exorcisms as a way of earning a little money on the side; they were thus in competition with the native ritual specialists, locally known as Llü-bu, or Ssan-nyi.
+This is disputed, largely because the Bon religion has been influenced by Tibetan Buddhism and it is difficult to find traditional practitioners to use as a basis for comparison.

-Religious scriptures suggest that the Llü-bu were female shamans who practised divination, exorcism, and other rites in a trance.
+Religious scriptures suggest that the Llü-bu were female shamans who practiced divination, exorcism, and other rites in a trance.
 By the early nineteenth century, the Dongba priests had created a huge religious vocabulary accompanied by a variety of rituals, and had largely displaced the Llü-bu.
 This is certainly the case with Yi shamans, but the connection to Dongba practices remains unclear.

 Adherents of Dongba had no places of worship, and so they were not officially recognized as a religion by the Communists following their arrival to the region.
 A Dongba shaman is merely a part-time practitioner priest, who is literate in Dongba religious texts that were unreadable by most Nashi, who are not usually taught to read their own language.